danhhz/rast/README.md

   of the Linux [zero-copy] optimization that copies the incoming network traffic straight to disk for persistance.
 There's no reason a Raft log implemenation couldn't work the same way and io_uring makes this even easier.
-- [Not yet implemented] Zero-alloc, lazy serde.
+- Zero-alloc, lazy serde.
 The Raft logic in the steady state hot-path only looks at a couple fields of each incoming message, but popular serde implementations (like the [Protocol Buffers] of GRPC) require that an entire message be deserialized and allocate while doing so.
 Alternative wire formats like [Cap’n Proto] and [FlatBuffers] avoid this.
+Rast uses the Cap'n Proto encoding.

 [kafka]: https://kafka.apache.org/
 [zero-copy]: https://lwn.net/Articles/726917/